xMazzmax/coiffeur-seren/README.md

 Notice how the reference name `--border-radius` at the class `gallery__item` stays the same after the change and only the value gets updated.
 Every class like `.gallery__item` has access to the `:root` class.
 By making use of this feature, design tokens make updating easy by applying changes globally and ensure consistency across the website.

-**Component Library**
+**Component library**

 A collection of reusable UI components like buttons, forms, cards, and navigation menus.
-Each component should be designed to be consistent, flexible, and accessible.
+Each component should be designed to be consistent, flexible (adaptable to various use cases), and accessible (usable by people with disabilities like color blindness).

 - Buttons